hydroper/as3parser/docs/features.md

 const ba: flash.utils.ByteArray = embed "./data.bin";
 ```

+## Include directive

+The include directive is altered to not replace source text and instead contribute directives to the respective source, maintaining source locations.

 ## Sources

 The sources are supplied to the compiler only through `sources.include` and `sources.exclude` arrays taking globbing patterns, and the main class for a SWF is specified by `sources.mainClass`: